RohanLone/Portfolio/index.md

 ## Project 2
 # [Plant Leaf & Disease Recognition](https://www.kaggle.com/rohanlone4/plant-leaf-and-disease-recognition-using-fast-ai)
 This project aims to develop a deep learning model to automatically identify plant leaf diseases.
-The model will be trained on a dataset of images of healthy and diseased plant leaves.
-The model will be developed using the `Fast.ai` as well as `Tensorflow` library, which is a popular deep learning libraries for Python.
+The model is trained on a dataset of images of healthy and diseased plant leaves.
+The model is developed using the `Fast.ai` as well as `Tensorflow` library, which is a popular deep learning libraries for Python.

 Project Goals